 Martha Beck, PhD, grew up wanting to be an ecologist or a professor.
 However, after bearing three children while acquiring three Harvard degrees, Martha decided she’d rather just lie down for a few decades.
 During that time she became an author and life coach.
-Her books include, Expecting Adam, Leaving the Saints, Finding Your Own North Star, The Joy Diet, Steering by Starlight, Finding Your Way in a Wild New World, and her brand-new book, Diana Herself: An Allegory of Awakening.
+Her books include, Expecting Adam, Leaving the Saints, Finding Your Own North Star, The Joy Diet, Steering by Starlight, Finding Your Way in a Wild New World, and Diana Herself: An Allegory of Awakening.
 Martha has been a columnist for O, The Oprah Magazine since its inception in 2001 and has been a contributing editor for several popular magazines, including Real Simple and Redbook.

 Q: People often conflate finding their passion with finding a job.
 Are they the same thing?